expo/expo/docs/pages/bare/using-expo-client.md

 </SnackInline>

-This method is the least reliable because there are a number of reasons that a `require` statement might throw an error.
-There could be an internal error, the module could be missing, the native module could be linked incorrectly, etc. Ultimately you should try to avoid using this method.
+This method is the least reliable because there are several reasons that a `require` statement might throw an error.
+For example, there could be an internal error, the module could be missing, the native module could be linked incorrectly, and so on.
+You should avoid using this method.

 ## **Deprecated**: use the `.expo.[js/json/ts/tsx]` extension to provide Expo Go specific fallbacks

 The `.expo` extension is removed in SDK 41.
-Consider using [conditional inline requires](#use-conditional-inline-requires-to-provide-fallbacks) instead, and read [expo.fyi/expo-extension-migration](https://expo.fyi/expo-extension-migration) for specific guidance on migrating away.
+Instead, consider using [conditional inline requires](#use-conditional-inline-requires-to-provide-fallbacks), and read [expo.fyi/expo-extension-migration](https://expo.fyi/expo-extension-migration) for specific guidance on migration.

 [expo-go]: https://expo.dev/expo-go